Highest and Lowest Turnout

 15,728 Iowa City voters participated in the November 6, 2007 election, which featured a ballot issue on the bar admission age in addition to city council races.

-The lowest turnout election in recent years was the September 8, 1992 school board election.
+The lowest turnout county-wide election in recent years was the September 8, 1992 school board election.
 County-wide, 1,307 out of 59,910 registered voters participated, for a turnout of 2.18%.
-The Iowa City Community School District had no contested races and saw turnout of less than one percent.
+The Iowa City Community School District had no contested races and saw turnout of 0.96%.

 Highest Turnout for a Precinct

 1,826 people voted on Election Day in North Liberty Precinct 1 in the 2008 presidential election.
-North Liberty 1 was one of three precincts that voted at the North Liberty Community Center in 2008, with a total of 3,145 voters.
+North Liberty 1 was one of three precincts that voted at the North Liberty Community Center in 2008, with a total of 3,145 voters at the three polling places in the building.
 Note that in 2012, North Liberty went from two precincts to six because of population growth.

 Satellite Voting Site